Story of Seasons: Grand Bazar – Early Preview

 Story of Seasons: Grand Bazar

-Story of Seasons: Grand Bazar launches on August 27, 2025 for Steam, Nintendo Switch, and Switch 2.
-After spending the first in-game month with it, the remake already feels like the most polished entry in the series so far.
+Story of Seasons: Grand Bazar comes out on August 27, 2025 for Steam, Nintendo Switch, and Switch 2.
+One in-game month in, and the remake is already the classiest entry yet.

 Visuals, Audio, and Characters